-The blue whale The blue whale - Balaenoptera musculus is a marine mammal belonging to the suborder of baleen whales called Mysticetiis arguably the most impressive creature to live or have ever lived on this planet!
-At 30 metres (98 ft) in length and 180 metric tons or more in weight, it is in fact the largest animal ever known to have existed!
+The blue whale - Balaenoptera musculus is a marine mammal belonging to the suborder of baleen whales called Mysticeti and is arguably the most impressive creature to live or have ever lived on this planet!
+At 30 metres in length and 180 metric tons or more in weight, it is in fact the largest animal ever known to have existed!

 There are at least three distinct subspecies: B. m. musculus of the North Atlantic and North Pacific, B. m. intermedia of the Southern Ocean and B. m. brevicauda (also known as the pygmy blue whale) found in the Indian Ocean and South Pacific Ocean.
 B. m. indica, found in the Indian Ocean, may be another subspecies.

 So, just what does a Blue Whale eat?

 Blue whales feed almost exclusively on krill, though they also take small numbers of copepods.
 Copepods - meaning 'oar-feet', are a group of small oceanic crustaceans, but they are also found in nearly every freshwater habitat.
 The species eaten by blue whales are planktonic (as in drifting in sea waters), although there are some benthic species which live on the ocean floor.